• Skip to primary navigation

 Red wine - For a subtle hint of acidity.

-Butter – Because we don’t have the fat from the beef juices, butter is used for the fat.
+Butter - Because we don’t have any beef drippings that contain the fat and delicious meat juices, butter is used for the fat.

-Red onion – Aromatics like red onion will give the au jus a hint of sweetness.
+Red onion - to get more depth and flavor to the sauce, adding aromatics like red onion will give the au jus a hint of sweetness.

-Worcestershire sauce – This adds additional umami flavor.
+Worcestershire sauce - This adds additional umami to combine all the flavors together perfectly.

-1. Caramelize the red onions on med-high heat, about 5 minutes.
+1. Caramelize the red onions on medium heat, about 5 minutes.

-2. Then add the red wine to deglaze the pan.
+2. Then add the red wine to the pan.

-3. Lower heat to medium and melt the butter.
+3. Add the butter to melt.
 Add the beef broth, Worcestershire sauce, and salt.

 bowl with au jus